 - The lack of a headphone jack is a bummer, though Samsung kept the microSD card slot.

-Galaxy Note 10 Plus pricing and release date
+Galaxy Note 10 Plus price and availability

 Galaxy Note 10 Plus Tech Specs